 At 31 March 2023, 33.4% of our Board members, 30% of our Executive Committee members, and 22.5% of our senior leadership team were women.

-Our Gender Equality Network (GEN) continues to represent its members effectively to help shape our D&I plans.
+Our Gender Equality Network (GEN) continues to represent its members effectively.

 At 31 March 2023, our Board had one disabled director.

-Our Able2 Network continues to provide invaluable lived experience input into our D&I plans.
+Our Able2 Network continues to provide lived experience input.

 We’re making good progress against the disability representation targets we set in our Manifesto.